Rak256/Neural-Network-/README.md

 <img width="1226" height="366" alt="image" src="https://github.com/user-attachments/assets/c8e1e259-ef44-44f6-9e37-0b7a831439ab" />

-The total differential f in this case is essentially the total change in the function output when an infinitesimal change occurs in each entry of the origninal matrix D.
+The total differential ∂f in this case is essentially the total change in the function output when an infinitesimal change occurs in each entry of the origninal matrix D. This is why we sum over the rows and columns of D.

 ### Calculating Gradient Vector Components
 In this section, I will derive the the partial derivative of cost with respect to A (the activated output data), Z (the raw output data), W (the weight matrix), and b (the bias matrix) for arbritrary layers in the neural network.